jybsuper/jybsuper.github.io/_posts/2025-06-21-langgraph_rollout.md

       tool_list: custom.tools.tool_list
 ```

-And because these tools are normal Python functions, we can easily use LangChain's `tool` decorator to make them compatible with the LangChain ecosystem.
+Since these tools were implemented as standard Python functions, we could also easily use LangChain's `tool` decorator to make them fully compatible with the broader LangChain ecosystem, creating perfect alignment between training and production environments.

 ## The Final Challenge: Evolving Beyond Simple Orchestration

-While the automatic tool wrapping solution streamlined our workflow and served us well initially, our agent systems were rapidly growing in complexity.
-As we pushed the boundaries of agent RL research, we began to encounter fundamental architectural limitations that required a more comprehensive solution.
+While the automatic tool wrapping solution streamlined our workflow and served us well initially, our agent systems were rapidly evolving in sophistication and complexity.
+As we pushed the boundaries of agent RL research and deployed increasingly advanced systems, we began to encounter fundamental architectural limitations that demanded a more comprehensive solution.

 ### Emerging Requirements for Advanced Agent Systems

-Our research led us to three critical requirements that went beyond what the existing approach could support:
+Our research and production needs revealed three critical requirements that transcended what the existing approach could reasonably support:

 #### 1. Complex Orchestration Patterns

-Our production systems had evolved to use sophisticated LangGraphs with features that would be difficult to replicate within VeRL's native framework:
+Our production systems had evolved to use sophisticated LangGraphs with advanced features that would be prohibitively difficult to replicate within VeRL's native framework:

 - **Dynamic Branching Logic**: Decision nodes that route execution based on intermediate results
 - **Backtracking Capabilities**: Ability to revert to previous execution states when failures occur and explore alternative solution paths
 - **Tools Integration**: Seamless connection with MCP servers and other specialized tools

 Reimplementing these complex patterns within VeRL would not only require significant engineering effort but would also create a maintenance burden as production systems evolved.

+Additionally, we encountered inconsistencies between LangChain and VeRL in how they handle tool arguments and errors, further highlighting the benefits of using a unified execution environment for both training and production.

 #### 2. True Multi-Turn Conversation Support